 Before your operation

 On being referred to us for the gastroenterology service you will be contacted by our friendly staff to arrange a convenient appointment usually within two weeks of the referral.
+Please be aware your first initial appointment with the gastroenterologist may be by telephone due to Covid.

 At your initial consultation you will be assessed by either Dr Agrawal (consultant gastroenterologist, Mr Balchandra (consultant upper GI and bariatric surgeon or Mr Khetan (consultant colorectal surgeon).
 You can ask any questions around your care during this appointment.
 Your initial appointment includes a full assessment and may include an intimate examination.
 Your appointment takes approximately 20 minutes.
 You may be required to have further investigations which the consultant will discuss with you.
 If an endoscopy procedure is required this will be discussed in detail and if bowel preparation is required this will also be discussed in detail.